 What is Ocular Melanoma?

-Ocular melanoma (melanoma in or around the eye) is a type of cancer that develops in the cells that produce pigment — the substance that gives your skin, hair and eyes color.
+Ocular melanoma (melanoma in or around the eye) is a type of cancer that develops in the cells that produce pigment.
+Pigment is the substance that gives your skin, hair and eyes color.
 Just as you can develop melanoma on your skin, you can also develop it in your eye.
-Although it is the most common eye cancer in adults, ocular melanoma is rare.
+Although it is the most common eye cancer in adults, ocular melanoma is very rare.

 Ocular melanomas usually begin in the middle of the three layers of your eye.
-The outer layer of your eye is the sclera, the strong white wall of the eye.
-The innermost layer is the retina, which senses light and helps to send images to your brain.
+The outer layer of your eye is the sclera.
+The innermost layer is the retina.
 The middle layer between the sclera and retina is called the uvea.
-The uvea contains many blood vessels — the veins, arteries and capillaries — that carry blood to and from the eye.

-Though these types are very rare, eye melanoma can also occur on the conjunctiva — the outermost layer on the front of the eye, in the eye socket and on the eyelid.
+Though these types are rare, eye melanoma can also occur on the conjunctiva.